goschtl/zope/bluebream/website/docs/v1.0/manual/zpt.rst

 is the ability to reuse look and feel elements across many pages.

 For example, with *Page Templates*, you can have a site that has a standard look and feel.
-No matter what the "content" of a page, it will have a standard header, side-bar, footer, and/or other page elements.
+No matter what the ``content`` of a page, it will have a standard header, side-bar, footer, and/or other page elements.
 This is a very common requirement for websites.